wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 Runs on Windows, Linux, Mac using the .NET Core cross-platform application framework.

-Working example using [Bitcoin](https://github.com/bitcoin/bitcoin) as the RPC target (see Program.cs).
+Working example using [Bitcoin](https://github.com/bitcoin/bitcoin) as the RPC target.

 Currently working on adding [Elements](https://elementsproject.org/) example use then i'll see how it works with [c-lightning](https://github.com/ElementsProject/lightning).

-Important Files:

-**dotnetcoreDynamicJSON-RPC.cs** - the actual code you can copy into your own project to wrap RPC calls.

-**Program.cs** - an example program using the code with comments explaning how it works.
+Important Files: **dotnetcoreDynamicJSON-RPC.cs** (the actual code you can copy into your own project to wrap RPC calls) and **Program.cs** (an example program using the code with comments explaning how it works).

 ### Overview